 There's no substitute for testing on real devices but if you can't afford to put together a large device collection, you can at least make sure the bigger parts of your site work as expected by using one of the many responsive testing tools, bookmarklets and frames.
 It all helps!

-Words: James Young Main image: dConstruct archive, by Jeremy Keith.
+Contribution: James Young Main image: dConstruct archive, by Jeremy Keith.
 See the original here.

 James Young is the creative director at Offroadcode and an experienced freelance designer.
 This article originally appeared on net magazine's website.